Bullet Chart in Excel

 Looking at the figure, we can easily interpret the given result.
 For example, we were expecting a performance above 88%.
 And according to the chart, the actual performance is only 80%.

-So now we know all about the operation of the bullet chart.
+So now we know how the bullet chart operates.
 But first, let’s see the detailed Excel tutorial!

 Differences between Graphs and Charts